rgrannell1/geo-dbscan/README.md

 These values have to be chosen with knowledge of the data-set and application.

+The bottleneck in DBSCAN is the search for points within a radius `r` of a selected point `p`.
+This can be accelerated by using a data-structure suitable for these searches. `geo-dbscan` uses a combination of techniques:

+- points are added to a [geohash](https://en.wikipedia.org/wiki/Geohash#Algorithm_and_example) prefix tree so points within a relatively small candidate area can be quickly selected.
+- the haversine distance for each point to `p` in this area is computed; if it's within the required radius, it's returned.

 ## Benchmarking

 I benchmarked geo-dbscan against real-world location-data to gauge performance.